GNDG/collegeWorkshops/README.md

 # collegeWorkshops
 ___

 This project is a initiative to the content of the college workshop.
+College list of the institute in greater noida can be found [here](https://github.com/GNDG/collegeWorkshops/blob/master/collegelist.md).
 It will cover different topic.
 Some of them are :
 * Python 101
 * Github 101
 * Django 101